In this section

 Creditors can register their security interest in your property with the:

-To find out if someone has registered a security interest over your property, contact the Department of Natural Resources and Mines (for land assets) or search the Personal Property Security Register (for other assets).
+To find out if someone has registered a security interest over your property, contact the Department of Natural Resources, Mines and Energy (for land assets) or search the Personal Property Security Register (for other assets).

 If you sign something giving the creditor access to something for security (eg your house), and then you don't pay, the creditor can eventually take and sell this security (eg your house).
 But before they can do this, they have to go through certain legal procedures (eg giving you notice and a period of time to pay).